ibm-cloud-docs/vmware-service/common/ha-dr.md

 {{site.data.keyword.cloud_notm}} has [business continuity](#x3026801){: term} plans in place to provide for the recovery of services within hours if a disaster occurs.
-You are responsible for your data backup and associated recovery of your content.
+Customers are responsible for deployed workload data backup and associated recovery of your content.

 {{site.data.keyword.vmware-service_short}} provides mechanisms to protect your data and restore service functions.
 Business continuity plans are in place to achieve targeted [recovery point objective](#x3429911){: term} (RPO) and [recovery time objective](#x3167918){: term} (RTO) for the service.
 The following table outlines the targets for {{site.data.keyword.vmware-service_short}}.